Anshoo-Rajput/hello-world/README.md

     * MongoDB
     * VS Code ( recommended , Any other suitable code editor will work )

-2. Next you need to our project's GitHub repository to your desktop
+2. Next you need to clone our project's GitHub repository to your desktop

 3. Open command line navigate to the project folder.
 Then type the following commands to install required dependencies :
      ```javascript